matthewrdev/Neural-Network/README.md

 🚨🚨**No longer actively maintained**🚨🚨

 This repository demonstrates a rudimentary implementation of a neural network and a genetic algorithm.
-I built this as part of an Artificial Intelligence course while studying video game software engineering at Qantm College (now SAE) back in 2008-2010.
+I built this as part of an Artificial Intelligence course while studying video game software engineering at [Qantm College/SAE Institute](https://sae.edu.au) back in 2008-2010.

 YouTube Demo: https://www.youtube.com/watch?v=0Str0Rdkxxo&list=PLEpwzRUUrDwhkSlQW2Yrlf4YTMYeN64t8